HMC-CS123-F23/GitLab/quiz.md

 git checkout test
 git merge top_N
 ```
+Answer: This sequence of commands indicate the we will first switch to the `test` branch.
+Then, we will merge the `top_N` branch into it meaning that the `test` branch would be updated with any change from the `top_N` branch that aren't already on `test`

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?